Last updated on June 18th, 2021 at 07:22 pmJump to Recipe

 Yes, you can!
 To freeze them follow the steps below.

 - First, you can freeze the cupcakes BEFORE they have been frosted.
 In this case, let them fully cool to room temperature, wrap in plastic wrap and after that in aluminum foil or add to freezer-safe bags.
 Freeze for up to 3 months.

 - Also, you can freeze the already frosted cupcakes.
 In this case, place them in the fridge for the buttercream to harden.

-- Also, after you can add them to an air-tight, freezer-safe container and freeze.
+- Also, you can add them to an air-tight, freezer-safe container and freeze them.

 - When ready to use or intend to serve, place them in the fridge overnight to thaw.